MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/bluetooth-low-energy-audio.md

 Bluetooth LE Audio VSAP requires the audio drivers to use the ACX framework.
 Adopting ACX for Bluetooth LE Audio provides several advantages, such as:

 - Supports the preferred audio driver model for Windows going forward.
-- Leverages ACX's native support for multi stack audio solutions without requiring a dedicated DDI between drivers.
+- Uses ACX's native support for multi stack audio solutions without requiring a dedicated DDI between drivers.
-- Does not require IHV audio drivers to relay requests from the audio system to the Bluetooth stack.
+- Doesn't require IHV audio drivers to relay requests from the audio system to the Bluetooth stack.
 Instead, ACX can send requests directly to the Bluetooth stack via the profile circuit.

 ## Architecture